-Course Initial Due Action Required by Student Due Date for Requirement/s Date Completion Example of the requirements eg: STUDENT has not STUDENT has not completed Learning Activity Number #, # These learning activities are to be completed in addition to the requirement of returning one learning activity per 2 March 2025 Example of action required eg: STUDENT needs to complete and return Learning Activity Number #, # STUDENT has two previous Official Notification Letters outstanding: Letter 1 - Task 1 due DATE.
+Course Requirement/s Initial Due Date Action Required by Student Due Date for Completion Example of the requirements eg: STUDENT has not completed Learning Activity Number #, # These learning activities are to be completed in addition to the requirement of returning one 2 March 2025 Example of action required eg: STUDENT needs to complete and return Learning Activity Number #, # STUDENT has two previous Official Notification Letters outstanding: Letter 1 - Task 1 due DATE.
 Letter 2 - Adjusted Learning Activities 12 - 15 due DATE.
 STUDENT is encouraged to contact their teacher to discuss how they can best redeem these Official Notification Letters.
-My number is 1 April 2025
+My number is 1 April 2025 returning one learning activity per week as outlined in the course overview.
+Nouncation Letters.
+My number is